Lovely Winter Walks in our Beautiful Park

 The astroturfing is now underway too.
-The kids have been fasinated by the the workmen and loved to watch the diggers at work.
+The kids have been fascinated by the the workmen and loved to watch the diggers at work.

-The spring months has brought wind and rain but the children have also enjoyed spending time outside making memories and developing friendships.
+The spring months have brought wind and rain but the children have also enjoyed spending time outside, making memories and developing friendships.

 We are excited for our new astroturf area to the front of the nursery.
-The babies outside play area and the sand area in the main [play area will be astrotrufed to ensure year round outdoor play for all.
+The babies’ outside play area and the sand area attaching to the main playground will be astroturfed, to ensure year-round outdoor play for all.

 As the winter months have inevitably taken its toll on our lovely outdoor area, Jade has now injected some new life into our outdoor space.

-Jade (in the ducklings room) has taken over as outdoor co orindator, she has lots of experience developing outdoor areas within the early years sector.
+Jade (in the ducklings room) has taken over as outdoor co-ordinator.
+She has lots of experience developing outdoor areas within the early years sector.
 She will be working with all our staff to make our playground fun and exciting for the children.

-Jade has some great ideas to enhance our music area, she has already started to refurb our mud kitchen area and our new role play area is also underway with a post office for the children to use thier imagination as well as developning maths, literacy and mark making skills as they have fun.
+Jade has some great ideas to enhance our music area.
+She has already started to refurb our mud kitchen area and our new role play area is also underway with a post office for the children to use their imagination, as well as developing maths, literacy and mark making skills.

-We aim to link all areas of the EYFS into all our outsdoor play as it gives the children the chance to explore the natural world whilst developing lots of skills.
+We aim to link all areas of the EYFS into all our outdoor play, as it gives the children the chance to explore the natural world whilst developing lots of skills.